rohitdanti/Cobblestone-Energy/README.md

 ## DE-LU DA Price Forecasting Pipeline

 ## Overview
-This repository contains the final production pipeline for DE-LU day-ahead (DA) price forecasting and fair-value translation.
+This repository contains the pipeline for DE-LU day-ahead (DA) price forecasting and fair-value translation.

 For evaluators:
 - `SUBMISSION.md` is the concise case-study writeup aligned to the assignment requirements.